jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [KASUMI:05] 3rd Generation Partnership Project.
 Specification of the 3GPP Confidentiality and Integrity Algorithms - Document 2: KASUMI specification (Release 6) no. 3GPP TS 35.202 V6.1.0 (2005-09).
 Technical report, 3GPP, 2005.

 ..
+[Carlet:04] Carlet, C. (2004).
+On the secondary constructions of resilient and bent functions.
+In Progress in Computer Science and Applied Logic, pages 3–28.

+..
+[CAST:256] Adams, C. M. and Tavares, S. E. (1993).
+Designing s-boxes for ciphers resistant to differential cryptanalysis (extended abstract).
+In Proceedings of the 3rd Symposium on State and Progress of Research in Cryptography, pages 181–190.

+..
 [ChabaudV:94] F. Chabaud and S. Vaudenay.
 Links between differential and linear cryptanalysis.
 In Advances in Cryptology- EUROCRYPT’ 94, pages 356–365, 1995.

 ..
 [Courtois:03] N. Courtois.
 Fast algebraic attacks on stream ciphers with linear feedback.
 In Advances in cryptology CRYPTO 2003, Lecture Notes in Computer Science 2729, pages 177–194, 2003.